Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 Oxygen Requirement: Beginning of Exercise and in Recovery

 This is the lag in the consumption of oxygen that happens at the beginning of oxygen.
-For the first stage from rest to Submax exercise, the consumption of oxygen builds gradually and reaches an optimal level for supporting the energy demand for the exercise, also called the steady state.
+For the first stage from rest to Submax exercise, oxygen consumption builds gradually.
+It reaches an optimal level for supporting the energy demand for the exercise, also called the steady state.
 So, all in all, this is the difference between the required amount of oxygen and the actual oxygen consumed.

 Excess Postexercise Oxygen Consumption